A Bookworm's Travel Guide to St. Augustine

 Evergreen Cemetery - Burial Place of Randolph Caldecott

 If the "Caldecott" sign is ringing a bell in your head, it's probably because you're thinking of the Caldecott Medal.
-This award honors the greatest American illustrators of children's books.
+This award honors the greatest American children's book illustrators.
 Many of the books I grew up with were recipients of the Caldecott honor: In the Night Kitchen, Mirette on the High Wire, The Polar Express, and The Stinky Cheese Man and Other Fairly Stupid Tales.

 Helpful signs point visitors to his graveside, and a plaque has been placed there by the Friends of Libraries group.